 This illustrates the danger of giving the same information to every patient, and the importance of personalising any information provided, for each individual patient.
-It is in this context that the Rogers v Whitaker and Montgomery judgments (see above) are helpful to us in our understanding of the patient's perspective.
+It is in this context that the Rogers v Whitaker judgment (see above) is helpful to us in our understanding of the patient's perspective, even though the judgment itself has application only in Australia.